As of today's writing, October 1, 2019, I have never heard any of the

 to outright sadism.
 If you suffer from a lack of empathy then, first,

-I feel sorry for you, but, second, you are incapable of putting yourself in
+I feel sorry for you, but, second, you are incapable of or unwilling to putting yourself in

 the shoes of someone who is suffering.
 That's bad in any person, of